‘Origins & Ancestries’: Meet the artists

-Expressions is proud to host the art project “Origins & Ancestries: Genesis,” embodying the cultural traditions and heritage of the Caribbean.
-Ten of the region’s top artists have created hundreds of original high-quality handmade artworks for the project.
+Expressions is proud to host the art project “Origins: Genesis,” embodying the cultural traditions and heritage of the Caribbean.
+Several of the region’s top artists have created hundreds of original high-quality handmade artworks for the project.

 Below are the participating artists.
 100% of the net proceeds go to the artists or to worthy Caribbean nonprofits such as Hope for Haiit, Sea Turtle Conservancy and others.
 All of the artworks live on chain and have added utility.
 And nearly all have dimensions of at least 4000 to 5000px.

 Won’t you help us spread the word so that we can make the Web3 art ecosystem a more diverse, inclusive space?
-“Origins & Ancestries: Genesis” is due to drop around Sept.
-13, 2023, on Expressions.com.
+“Origins: Genesis” will drop in October 2023 on Expressions.com.

 Carlos Dávila-Rinaldi